Scam Checker for Websites, Emails, Texts, and Online Offers

 Online cons on the internet don’t stay in one place anymore.
 An email can start a scam, which can then move to a chat app, then to social media, and finally to a fake payment page.
 Users need a scam checker that can connect the warning signs across different formats and channels.

-Scam Checker Helps Users Feel More Safe Online
+Scam Checker Helps Users feel safer online

 The best things about a good tool are that it gives you confidence.
 It helps people go from confusion to action.
 They can make smart choices with a tool that clearly shows risk, rather than reacting emotionally.